 The Beatles' 20 toppers remain the most by any artist in the Hot 100's history.
 (Mariah Carey follows with 18.)
 When Billboard ranked the top acts of the chart's first 55 years this past August, the Beatles ranked at No. 1.

 While today's gold anniversary clearly marks one of the most significant milestones in Billboard chart history, even at the time it was front-page news.
 Literally: "British Beatles Hottest Capitol Singles Ever," the front page of Billboard beamed upon the song's chart start.

 "The Beatles' Capitol single 'I Want to Hold Your Hand' this week jumps aboard Billboard's Hot 100 chart for the first time, landing in the No. 45 spot 10 days after the record hit the market, thus becoming the fastest-breaking disk in the label's history," Billboard's Eliot Tiegel wrote.
 (At the time, Tom Noonan headed up Billboard's charts team.
-Nearly six years earlier, he'd launched the Hot 100.)
+Six years earlier, he'd launched the Hot 100.)

 "Capitol's artists and repertoire vice-president Voyle Gilmore told Billboard his company had shipped 640,000 copies during the first week of the disk's release," Billboard revealed.
 "This surpasses the label's all-time fastest-breaking singles, Tennessee Ernie Ford's 'Sixteen Tons' and the Kingston Trio's 'Tom Dooley'."